nikos118/No-Trespassing/README.md

 An OpenCV Computer Vision Python project which detects tresspassing faces from a live camera feed and alerts security via email.

 ## Demo Video
 The video below shows the program in action, as it captures me "trespassing" into my friends room and sends an alert, which includes my photo and a clear view of my face.
-I then show my screen, demosnstrating that there is no UI for this project, and afterwards show the gmail account which the alert was sent to!
+I then show my screen, demonstrating that an alert was sent to the "securities" gmail account!

 https://user-images.githubusercontent.com/121593919/214207121-7d9a12fa-0226-4b9f-a7f0-406c19dc2006.mp4